Multicritical quantum sensors driven by symmetry-breaking: Abstract

 \section{Abstract}

 Quantum criticality has been demonstrated as a useful quantum resource for parameter estimation.
 This includes second-order, topological and localization transitions.
-In all these works reported so far, gap-to-gapless transition at criticality has been identified as the ultimate resource for achieving the quantum enhanced sensing, although there are several important concepts associated with criticality, such as long-range correlation, symmetry breaking.
-In this work, we analytically demonstrate that symmetry-breaking can drive a quantum enhanced sensing in single- or multiparameter estimation.
-We show this in the well-known Kitaev model, a lattice version of the 1D $p$-wave superconductor, which consists of a pairing term and an onsite potential term.
-The model is characterized by two critical lines and a multi-critical point at the intersection of these two lines.
-We show that Heisenberg scaling can be obtained in precision measurement of the superconducting coupling by preparing the system at or near the multicritical point despite the fact that parameter variation follows the critical lines, i.e., without an explicit requirement of gap-to-gapless transition.
-Quantum enhancement in such situations solely occurs due to a global $U(1)$ symmetry-breaking by the pairing term.
-Extending our analysis in the realm of multiparameter estimation we show that it is possible to obtain super-Heisenberg scaling by combining the effects of symmetry-breaking and gapless-to-gapped transition.
+In all these works reported so far, gap-to-gapless transition at criticality has been identified as {a crucial resource} for achieving the quantum-enhanced sensing, although there are several important concepts associated with criticality, such as long-range correlation, symmetry breaking. {In this work, we show that symmetry-breaking alone can drive a quantum-enhanced sensing, even without any gap-to-gapless transition.
+We analytically demonstrate that the estimation of the superconducting pairing amplitude in the one-dimensional Kitaev model achieves Heisenberg scaling when the system is prepared near a multicritical point and is varied along a gapless critical line, implying symmetry breaking as a standalone metrological resource.
+Extending our analysis in the realm of simultaneous multiparameter estimation of both the pairing term and the chemical potential, we show that it is possible to obtain $L^6$ scaling in a narrow parameter range, but with definite observable consequence, where the quantum advantage is assisted by gap-to-gapless transition as well.
+Our work thus identifies a new resource for criticality-enhanced quantum sensing, and also suggests multicritical systems as useful platform for multiparameter sensing.}